Wellington to Auckland Road Trip: The Essential Guide

 |Lodge In The City||Wellington||Nice hostel close to the centre of Wellington.
 Spacious rooms and lots of social areas downstairs!||Book Now|

-The good thing about going from Wellington to Auckland is that there’s plenty of great activities to do along the way!
+The good thing about an Auckland to Wellington drive is that there’s plenty of great activities to do along the way!

 As New Zealand is the adrenaline capital of the world, most of these activities involve being outdoors!
 There’s plenty of cultural pursuits to see and do along the way as well, such as the Maori village in Rotorua!